reo7sp/tgbot-cpp/README.md

 ## Compilation

-Firstly you need to install some dependencies.
-You have to have Boost library at the runtime and CMake at the compilation step to be able to use this library.
+Firstly you need to install some dependencies such as Boost and build tools such as CMake.
 On Debian-based distibutives you can do it with these commands:
 ```sh
 sudo apt-get install g++ make binutils cmake libssl-dev libboost-system-dev libboost-iostreams-dev libboost-test-dev
 ```